Skip to content

 • CAC 1–99 and <75th percentile: Moderate-intensity statin therapy is reasonable, typically targeting ≥30–49% LDL-C reduction.

-• CAC ≥1000: Represents very high atherosclerotic burden.
-Event rates in this group approach those seen in secondary prevention populations, and intensive lipid-lowering therapy is usually warranted.
+• CAC ≥1000: Very high atherosclerotic burden.
+Event rates approach those seen in secondary prevention, and intensive lipid-lowering therapy is usually warranted.

 When CAC Scoring Is Helpful